 - Agency.
 These funds are used to track resources provided to the Foundation by a nonprofit organization who names themselves as the beneficiary of the fund. - Charitable Gift Annuity.
 A charitable gift annuity is a way for a donor to make a contribution in support of a charitable cause while also receiving annuity payments.
 These payment are fixed for the donor's life and are financed by the earnings received by the Foundation for investing the donor's contribution.
 Upon the passing of the donor, the remainder of the fund resources are redirected to a charitable cause established by the donor in the charitable gift annuity fund agreement. - Designated Purpose.
 Donors often wish to provide ongoing support to a favorite agency or charitable cause.
 In such instances, a designated fund at the Foundation can provide charitable support, professional management, and grant monitoring. - Donor Advised.
 With a donor advised fund, the donor and his or her heirs may choose to recommend grants for a different charitable purpose each year.
 This type of fund provides great flexibility to the donor while avoiding the costs and demands of a private foundation. - Field of Interest.
 A donor who has no preference for a particular charitable organization may establish a named fund in a general area of interest such as arts, youth services, health, or other interest.
 He or she may suggest grant recipients, or may ask the Foundation to make grants to the most appropriate programs within that specific area.
 Donors can also pool their gifts together into a common fund that will generate perpetual support for a shared area of interest.
 Income from these funds is then distributed to agencies and programs working within each fund's scope of interest. - Fiscal Sponsorship.
-The Foundation acts as a fiscal sponsor for certain nonprofit organizations in the McPherson County area in order to support charitable causes which are not yet recognized as tax-exempt under Internal Revenue Code Section 501(c)(3).
+The Foundation acts as a fiscal sponsor for certain nonprofit organizations in the McPherson County area in order to support charitable causes which are not yet recognized as taxexempt under Internal Revenue Code Section 501(c)(3).
 In essence the Foundation serves as the administrative "home" of the cause.
-Charitable contributions are given to the fiscal sponsor, which then grants them to support the cause. - General (Unrestricted) Grants.
-With ever-changing community needs and priorities, general grant funds are the most valuable and enduring for a community.
-These funds are provided by donors who have broad community interests but no specific priorities.
-These funds provide the Foundation the most flexibility in directing resources toward challenges and opportunities in the community. - Operating.
-Operating funds provide current and future resources which benefit the ongoing programs and administration of the Foundation. - Scholarship.
-Scholarship funds support those who want to pursue education, whether they are high school graduates pursuing a college degree, young athletes seeking assistance with additional training or nontraditional students who are returning to the work force.
+Charitable contributions are given to the fiscal sponsor, which then grants them to support the cause.

-Note 1: Summary of Significant Accounting Policies (Continued) Basis of Accounting and Financial Reporting
+Note 1: Summary of Significant Accounting Policies (Continued)